2018 Annual Performance Plan

 Program Resource Requirements

-The chart below breaks out the 2012 Corporate Operating Budget by the FDIC’s three major program areas: insurance, supervision, and receivership management.
+The chart below breaks out the 2018 FDIC Operating Budget by the FDIC’s three major program areas: insurance, supervision, and receivership management.
 It shows the budgetary resources that the FDIC estimates it will spend on these programs during 2018 to pursue the strategic goals and objectives and the annual performance goals in this plan and to carry out other program-related activities.
 The estimates include each program’s share of common support services that are provided on a consolidated basis.

 The FDIC's Planning Process

 The FDIC has a long-range Strategic Plan that identifies goals and objectives for its three major programs: insurance, supervision, and receivership management.
 It also develops an Annual Performance Plan that identifies annual goals, indicators, and targets for each strategic objective.
 In January 2018, the FDIC Board of Directors approved a new FDIC Strategic Plan, 2018–2022, that reflects the strategic goals and objectives of the FDIC for the next five years.